-Margaret River is one of Australia’s favorite wine regions and has been known for producing premium wines.
-In the Western corner of Australia lies this completely isolated region that has such great diversity and uniqueness.
+Margaret River is one of Australia’s favorite wine regions and has produced premium wines.
+In the Western corner of Australia lies this completely isolated region with great diversity and uniqueness.
 Cabernet Sauvignon is the star of the region, generally with earthy, cassis characteristics.

-This region has a Mediterranean-style climate that is rather dry with 4 distinct seasons.
-With the variety of different temperatures, rain, and sunshine, the vines can develop perfectly.
-The soil in the region is predominantly gravel and granite, forcing the vines to strain and deliver premium quality.
+This region has a Mediterranean-style climate that is relatively dry with four distinct seasons.
+With the variety of different temperatures, rain, and sunshine, the vines can develop ideally.
+In addition, the soil in the region is predominantly gravel and granite, forcing the vines to strain and deliver premium quality.